Kotaimen/georest/doc/api_geo.md

 ## Key

-Each feature has a unique `key`.

-Key must match regular expression:
+Each feature has a unique `key` which must match following regular expression:

     [a-z][a-zA-Z0-9_-]+

-Following keys are reserved:
+These keys are reserved:

     geometry
     properties